How to Get Clients for Your Service Business

 How to Get Clients so You Can Build Your Customer Base

 How to get clients is the big sleep-disturbing question for anyone thinking of starting a service-oriented business.
 Our industry sector may be "hot" and our personal credentials and skills superb, but neither of those things guarantees that clients will constantly be calling, texting or emailing us with requests for work.

 Instead of sitting back and hoping some will show up, you need to be proactive, get out there and get the clients you need.

-1) In your workplace.
+1) Find clients through your workplace.

 Countless small businesses have been started by working professionals who a) moved from being employees of a company to being contractors or b) found a worthy client or two and absconded with them to form their own business.

 So if you are currently a working professional, you may want to explore one or both of these scenarios.
 If you are thinking of becoming a contractor, though, be sure that you are clear about the differences between a contractor and an employee from a tax point of view.

 2) Find clients through business organizations.

 Especially for people just starting a service-oriented business, this is my number one piece of advice about how to get clients; join and participate in business and social organizations.
 You will pick up more business this way than through any other method except perhaps referrals once you get known.

 Remember that this is not about the number of organizations you belong to; it's about what you do within the organizations you belong to and how other members perceive you.
 So don’t rush out and join ten groups and expect calls from new clients to pour in; choose a few only and participate in their work freely and fully.
 And be patient; people need to get to know you before they'll start sending work your way.